Careers Education, Information Advice & Guidance (CEIAG)

 Acquire the necessary career management skills to make a successful transition from school to further education, training or employment (preparing a CV, taking part in mock interview sessions, developing job search and employability skills and developing resilience).

-One to one careers guidance appointments are available in school with Fiona Fisk, Education Inclusion Officer (Careers and Progression).
+One to one careers guidance appointments are available in school with Ruth Henderson, Education Inclusion Officer (Careers and Progression).
 Impartial guidance appointments can be requested by pupils in any year group (although priority is given to Year 11 pupils).

 Arrangements can be made for parents to attend careers appointments upon request.
 Alternatively, parents can call 01652 656551 or email email@example.com for careers support.